vippsas/vipps-developers/settlements/sftp-report-service/README.md

 * Some SFTP clients check the file size with a `ls` command first.
   Since the files do not exist until the `get` or `mget` command is sent, the file size reported by the server is zero bytes.
-  The SFTP service can not provide correct size information, since there is no real file.
+  The SFTP service cannot provide correct size information, since there is no real file.
   It is therefore not possible to check the size of a file with `ls`.
   If this causes problems for your SFTP client, the solution is to use a different client.
 * Some SFTP clients do not "see" the directories and require the